Sreesanjay/dashboard/README.md

   npm run dev
   ```

-## Implementation of a sample react vite application
+## Implementation of a sample react vite application with material ui and styled component

 Initialize the project with Vite: